 Creighton’s Service Learning Program Abroad, Encuentro Dominicano, is Creighton’s own study abroad program facilitated through a collaborative effort by the Creighton College of Arts & Sciences (CCAS), the Office of International Programs (OIP), the Department of Residence Life, and the Division of Student Services.
 Courses are taught by the Academic Director and other visiting Creighton faculty members.
-During the semester, students will spend time in a “campo” living with a host family and completing a service project.
+During the semester, students will spend time in the campo for 10 days at the start of the semester and then 10 days at the end of the semester with their host family.
+The cohort will spend time in the campo working on a sustainable project planned beforehand.
+The campo immersions allow students to see life in Santiago outside of the city and ILAC and deeply immerse them into the Spanish culture with their host family.
 Space on each semester cohort fills fast; if you are interested, submit your Encuentro Dominicano application to the OIP as soon as possible!

 • EDP 362: The Dominican Republic in Context and EDP 461: The Crucified People of Today.
 Two 3-credit courses in which classroom learning is integrated with service-learning and cultural immersion.
 These courses fulfill two portions of the “Integrations” requirements of the Magis Core Curriculum.
 CLICK HERE for course details.

 •6 Credits of Intensive & Immersion Spanish.
 Courses set to meet your specific level and take you beyond.